 Privacy and security.
 A unique card number is created on your iPhone for your Apple Card.
 This means that each purchase made using your iPhone is protected by Face ID or Touch ID authorization, as well as a one-time unique dynamic security code.

-Additionally, the issuer of the Apple Card, Goldman Sachs Bank USA, does not share or sell your data to third parties for marketing and advertising purposes.
+Additionally, the issuer of the Apple Card, Marcus by Goldman Sachs, does not share or sell your data to third parties for marketing and advertising purposes.